idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

-The [`ScalarLMKernel`](/ScalarLMKernel.md) class is implemented using the [`GenericKernelScalar`](/GenericKernelScalar.md) template class to contain both the AD and non-AD versions within the same source files; the test sources files in the Tensor Mechanics module described at the bottom of this section appear more simply since they are non-AD only: [HTLSDR-header].
+The [`ScalarLMKernel`](/ScalarLMKernel.md) class is implemented using the [`GenericKernelScalar`](/GenericKernelScalar.md) template class to contain both the AD and non-AD versions within the same source files; the test sources files in the Solid Mechanics module described at the bottom of this section appear more simply since they are non-AD only: [HTLSDR-header].
 The `computeScalarQpResidual` method for this class is provided in [scalar-kernel-non-ad-residual], where `_value/_pp_value` is equal to $V_0$.